 My story began through my love for baseball and my want to become a professional baseball player.
 After a career-ending injury right before college, my time and effort was diverted to my studies and my extracurricular involvement.
 This included joining the Black Student Union, Alpha Phi Alpha Fraternity, Inc., the Student Government Association, and numerous other clubs, jobs, and opportunities to serve Elon with students, faculty, staff, and administration.
 My involvement and engagement with the university got some of my mentors to have conversations with me about a potential career in higher education.

 As a student, I wanted to develop as a better leader and also advocate for students who may not have had their stories heard.
 It was this that my mentors saw in me, and gave me a push in this direction.
 I was still not too confident about this change in potential career paths, as the plan beforehand was to become a baseball player or a baseball/sports analyst.
 I realized that even though I had a love for baseball, it could still remain a part of my life without being my career.
 My passion for leadership development and advocacy as a student translated perfectly into my graduate school apprenticeship placement at Elon with the Center for Leadership.
 This has allowed me to not just develop myself as a leader, but also give myself the language and tools to develop others as leaders as well.
-Since my graduate program, I have worked as a Coordinator for Leadership Programs within Student Involvement at Auburn University, and am now working as the Program Coordinator for Inclusive Excellence back at Elon University, and now as the Manager for Diversity, Equity, and Inclusion at Sesame Workshop.
+Since my graduate program, I have worked as a Coordinator for Leadership Programs within Student Involvement at Auburn University, as the Program Coordinator for Inclusive Excellence back at Elon University, and now as the Manager for Diversity, Equity, and Inclusion at Sesame Workshop.
 I love what I am doing, the journey life has been so far, and the potential that my future holds.
-With that, I want to end with one aspect of my leadership philosophy: